 No sponsor or advertiser has participated in, approved or paid for the content provided by Decision Support in Medicine LLC.
 The Licensed Content is the property of and copyrighted by DSM.

 - II.
-Diagnostic Confirmation: Are you sure your patient has cerebral toxoplasmosis?
+Diagnostic Confirmation: Are you sure your patient has migraine?

-- C. History Part 3: Competing diagnoses that can mimic cerebral toxoplasmosis
+- C. History Part 3: Competing diagnoses that can mimic migraine

 - E. What diagnostic tests should be performed?